 Fact 14: Solar chemical processes replace fossil fuels as a source for chemical energy and can make solar energy storable and transportable.
 Photosynthesis can create a variety of fuels.
 Technology for producing Hydrogen is a major area of solar chemical research.

 Fact 15: Thermal storage systems can store solar energy in the form of heat by using common materials with high specific heat such as stone, earth and water.
-Solar energy can be stored also in molten salts.
+Solar energy can also be stored in molten salts.

 Fact 21: Space missions by various countries use solar energy to power their spaceships.

-Fact 23: With new advancements in scientific researches, solar energy could be more affordable in future with decreasing costs and increasing efficiency.
+Fact 23: With new advancements in scientific researches, solar energy could be more affordable in the future with decreasing costs and increasing efficiency.

 Fact 24: Solar energy could prove to be the major source of renewable energy because of its massive potential and long-term advantages.